The Generalized Injectivity Conjecture: Description of residual points via Bala-Carter

 where $a_1$ is the largest (half)-integer in the above decreasing sequence, $a_2$ is the largest (half)-integer with multiplicity 2, and in general $a_i$ is the largest (half)-integer with multiplicity $i$.

-\begin{dfn}[set of Jumps] The \emph{set of Jumps} is the set: (resp. $\left\{a_1, \ldots, a_{2n_{1/2}} \right\}$).
+\begin{dfn}[set of Jumps] The \emph{set of Jumps} is the set: $\left\{a_1, \ldots, a_{2n_0 +1} \right\}$ (resp. $\left\{a_1, \ldots, a_{2n_{1/2}} \right\}$).
 As one notices, the terminology comes from the observation that multiplicities at each jump increases by one: $n_{a_{i+1}} = n_{a_i} + 1$. \end{dfn}

-Let us make a parallel for the reader familiar with Moeglin-Tadi\'c terminology for classical groups [\cite{MT}] (see also Tadi\'c's notes \cite{tadicnotes1} and \cite{tadicnotes2} for an introductory summary of these notions).
+Let us make a parallel for the reader familiar with Moeglin-Tadi\'c terminology for classical groups \cite{MT} (see also Tadi\'c's notes \cite{tadicnotes1} and \cite{tadicnotes2} for an introductory summary of these notions).
 In such context the Jordan block of the irreducible discrete series $\pi$ associated to the residual segment $(\underline{n})$ (denoted $\text{Jord}_{\pi}$) is constituted of the integers: (resp. $ \left\{2a_1+1, 2a_2+1; \ldots, 2a_{2n_{1/2}}+1 \right\}$).
 This is not a complete characterization of a Jordan block: for a correct use of the definition of Jordan block, we should also fix a self-dual irreducible cuspidal representation $\rho$ of a general linear group and an irreducible cuspidal representation $\sigma_c$ of a smaller classical group.
 We \emph{abusively} use the terminology \emph{Jordan block} to define one partition but such partition is only one of the constituents of the Jordan block as defined in \cite{MT}.

-Clearly the Jordan block is a set of distinct odd (resp even) integers.
+Clearly the Jordan block is a set of distinct odd (resp. even) integers.
 According to \cite{MT}, the following condition should also be satisfied: $2d+1 = \sum_i(2a_i +1)$ for type $B$ (resp. $2d = \sum_i (2a_i+1)$ for type $C$).

 Moreover, we are now going to explain there is a canonical way to obtain for a given type ($A, B, C$, or $D$) and a fixed length $d$ all distinguished nilpotent orbits, thus all Weighted Dynkin diagrams and therefore all residual segments of these given type and length.